-Special exhibitions range from classical works to modern masters, while the permanent galleries feature works by Pacific Northwest and Native American artists, as well as a diverse collection of Ancient, European, American and Asian art.
-Experience the wonder, mystery and magic at the Hallie Ford Museum of Art.
+Special exhibitions range from classical works to modern masters, while the permanent galleries feature works by Pacific Northwest and Native American artists as well as a diverse collection of Ancient, European, American and Asian art.

 The Oregon art community lost one of its most beloved artists and friends on April 2nd, when Rick Bartow passed away after a long illness.